 Conversely, if the outcome of a situation is not what we expect, we call it a failure.

 The truth is, failure only means there’s more to learn; maybe in the approaches, the techniques, the methods, the timings, etc. Or, in other words, it’s a feedback.

-And, success only means that all the necessary causes have come together in our favor given the right condition.
+And, success only means that all the required conditions have come together in our favor giving us the right condition.